Removals Luxembourg

 If you need to transport your car or motorcycle to Luxembourg, you have several options:

-- Transport by car carrier: The most common and safest solution, entrusted to specialized companies.
+- Car Transporter: The most common and safest solution, entrusted to specialized companies.

-- Driving yourself: If you prefer to drive, make sure you have all the necessary documents (international insurance, green card).
-Find out about motorway tolls and vignettes required in France, Germany, or Belgium (depending on the route).
+- Self-Driving: If you prefer to drive, make sure you have all your documents in order (international insurance, green card).
+Find out about motorway tolls and necessary vignettes in France, Germany, or Belgium (depending on the route).
 You can consult the ACI website for more details.

-- Registration in Luxembourg: Within a certain period of time (usually 6 months), you will need to register your vehicle in Luxembourg.
+- Registration in Luxembourg: Within a certain period (usually 6 months), you will need to register your vehicle in Luxembourg.

 Customs and Tax Aspects

-As Luxembourg is a member of the EU, moving from Italy does not involve customs duties for your *used* personal effects.
+As Luxembourg is an EU member, moving from Italy does not involve customs duties for your *used* personal effects.
 However, there are some formalities to follow:

-- Customs declaration: Even if there are no duties, a customs declaration may be required.
+- Customs Declaration: Even if there are no duties, a customs declaration might be required.
 The moving company will assist you in this process.

-- Inventory: The detailed inventory of your belongings will be essential for the customs declaration.
+- Inventory: A detailed inventory of your belongings will be essential for the customs declaration.

-- Goods subject to restrictions: Some goods (such as weapons, alcohol, tobacco) are subject to restrictions or specific taxes.
-Find out from the Luxembourg customs administration (Douanes.lu) or the Italian one (Agenzia delle Dogane).
+- Restricted Goods: Some goods (such as weapons, alcohol, tobacco) are subject to restrictions or specific taxes.
+Inquire with the Luxembourg customs administration (Douanes.lu) or the Italian one (Agenzia delle Dogane).

-- VAT: For the purchase of new goods in Luxembourg, Luxembourg VAT applies (which may be different from Italian VAT).
+- VAT: For the purchase of new goods in Luxembourg, Luxembourgish VAT applies (which may differ from Italian VAT).

 Costs of a Move to Luxembourg